HackUponTheGale/HackUponTheGale.github.io/_posts/2025-07-20-RapidTriageMDE.md

 Executable image:
 ```
-#Take the module of a known bad DLL to look up what specific process/instance loaded it
+//Take the module of a known bad DLL to look up what specific process/instance loaded it
+DeviceImageLoadEvents
-DeviceImageLoadEvents where SHA1 == "<hash of malicious DLL>"
+| where SHA1 == "<hash of malicious DLL>"
 | project DeviceName, InitiatingProcessUniqueId
-#Look up that specific process in network events
+//Look up that specific process in network events
 | join DeviceNetworkEvents on InitiatingProcessUniqueId, DeviceName
-#Optionally, remove HTTP/S
+//Optionally, remove HTTP/S
 | where not (RemotePort in (80, 443, 8080))
 ```

 Known C2 domains:
 ```
-#Take the specific process that communicated with a known-bad C2 domain and
+//Take the specific process that communicated with a known-bad C2 domain and
+DeviceNetworkEvents
-DeviceNetwork Events where RemoteUrl in ("<evildomain.com>", "<definitelyC2.net>", "<badguys.xyz>")
+| where RemoteUrl in ("<evildomain.com>", "<definitelyC2.net>", "<badguys.xyz>")
 | project DeviceName, InitiatingProcessUniqueId
-#Join back to network events to ask "what are ALL of the URLs logged by that process?"
+//Join back to network events to ask "what are ALL of the URLs logged by that process?"
 | join DeviceNetworkEvents on InitiatingProcessUniqueId, DeviceName
-#Optionally, remove HTTP/S
+//Optionally, remove HTTP/S
 | where not (RemotePort in (80, 443, 8080))
 ```

 ## Files accessed/modified/created

 ```
-#Take the module of a known bad DLL to look up what specific process/instance loaded it
+//Take the module of a known bad DLL to look up what specific process/instance loaded it
+DeviceImageLoadEvents
-DeviceImageLoadEvents where SHA1 == "<hash of malicious DLL>"
+| where SHA1 == "<hash of malicious DLL>"
 | project DeviceName, InitiatingProcessUniqueId
-#Join to file events to see its activity
+//Join to file events to see its activity
 | join DeviceFileEvents on DeviceName, InitiatingProcessUniqueId
-#Optionally, focus on the read events
+//Optionally, focus on the read events
 | where ActionType contains "Accessed"
 ```